langmo/gradle-nsis/README.md

 # gradle-nsis
-A gradle plugin to run NSIS
+A gradle plugin to create NSIS installers.
+The plugin brings its own NSIS installation - runs everywhere (given Windows), no manual installations necessary.